ysennoun/smart-agriculture-with-k8s/README.md

 ### Give admin role to your service account
 - Go to `IAM and Administration/IAM/` (as indicated below)
-- Give role `owner` to your service account to be able to deploy with Gitlab CICD
+- Give role `owner` to your service account to be able to deploy with Gitlab CI/CD

 ![Admin role for service account](documents/give_admin_role_to_service_account.png)